bittorrenttorque/backbrace/README.md

 #Backbrace

 ##Why?
-Backbone tends to start slouching when dealing with all but the shallowest data sets.
-Let it stand tall and proud.
+Backbone tends to slouch when dealing with all but the shallowest data sets.
+Let it stand tall and proud, by allowing for jQueryesque *.live()* calls.
 ##How?
 ```js
 _.extend(Backbone.Collection, Backbrace.Collection);